dmorse/pscf/doc/sphinx/script.rst

 a system containing a triblock copolymer containing three chemically distinct blocks in a solvent that is chemically identical to one of the blocks.
-The first line identifies the version of the file format (version 1.0, for the format documented here).
-The remainder of the script is divided into sections, each of which may contain input variables, as discussed above.
+The first line identifies the version of the file format (in this case, version 1.0).
+The remainder of the script is divided into sections, each of which begins with a line containing a capitalized label, such as MONOMERS, CHAINS, ec.
+The first several sections in this example simply provide blocks input data.
+The ITERATE and SWEEP sections instead contain the instructions required to initiate a computation.
+Execution stops when a FINISH block is encountered.

 ::